 The United Kingdom has the oldest housing stock in Europe with a large percentage of all our homes having stood for a 100 years.
 Many of the Victorian (and even earlier) homes are in full family use and should still be standing for a good few years yet.

-To maintain our homes properly, to the very best standards, it is vital that they are kept up to the latest building regulation standards and when initiatives such as the green deal come along there needs to be at least one agency that can advise the public (and the trade) on how best to meet the standards expected and keep UK homes as safe and efficient as possible.
+To maintain our homes properly, to the very best standards, it is vital that they are kept up to the latest building regulation standards and when new initiatives are introduced, there needs to be at least one agency that can advise the public (and the trade) on how best to meet the standards expected and keep UK homes as safe and energy efficient as possible.

-The industry that the Home Improvement Doctor group operate in is called RMI.
+The industry DIY Doctor operate in is called RMI.
 This stands for renovation, modernisation and improvement.

 This Industry is worth many billions of pounds per year as we all strive to keep houses up to date with new efficiency technologies while saving energy and reducing our footprint.
 It is vital therefore that a very watchful eye is kept on our housing stock.